ProInversión

 ProInversion is a Peruvian government agency that promotes private investment into Peru.
-ProInversion's mission is to promote foreign and domestic private investment, in order to boost Peru's competitiveness and its sustainable development and to improve the well-being of the population.
+ProInversion's mission is to promote foreign and domestic private investment, in order to boost Peru's competitiveness and sustainable development, and improve the well-being of its population.

 History

 In May 1976, the military government of Francisco Morales Bermúdez through Decree-Law No. 21501 created the National Commission for Foreign Investments and Technologies (CONITE).
-This was in charge the national policy for the treatment of investments, technologies and foreign brands, in accordance with national economic plans and integration policy.
+This commission was in charge of the national policy for the treatment of investments, technologies and foreign brands, in accordance with national economic plans and integration policy.

-In 1991, during the government of Alberto Fujimori, the Commission for the Promotion of Private Investment (COPRI) was created with the objective of promoting private investment in companies.
+In 1991, during the government of Alberto Fujimori, the Commission for the Promotion of Private Investment (COPRI) was created with the objective of promoting private investment within companies.

-In 2004 these two government organisations (CONITE) and (COPRI) were merged and the new organisation renamed as Investment Promotion Agency (ProInversion).
-It is involved in infrastructure projects such as for road and rail developments.
+In 2004 these two government organisations (CONITE) and (COPRI) were merged, and the new organisation renamed as Investment Promotion Agency (ProInversion).
+It is involved in infrastructure projects such as road and rail developments.